luciolucio/holi/ROADMAP.md

 ## Roadmap

-* Expressions like 'n-th monday in December' or 'last monday in May'
+* Expressions like 'n-th monday in December' (DONE) or 'last monday in May'
 * Observed holidays (e.g. if holiday falls on a weekend, observe on Monday or Friday)
 * Improve the API
 * Make defining your own calendars optional, so people don't need to generate a jar file